ErpNetDocs/webclient/introduction/social/meet.md

 ### Start a meeting from a Group

-_You are the initiating group member and meeting participant_
+_You are the initiating participant_

 1. From within the Group, navigate to tab **Meet** and click on it.
    An informative page opens.